mad3001/Multiply/readme.md

 ## :small_blue_diamond:License

-Multiply is a team work by Dandare, Mad3001 and OverCLK
+Multiply is a team work by Dandare, Mad3001 and OverCLK.

-If part of full use of the code in this repository is used, always mention it.
+If you are using any part of the code in this repository don''t forget to mention it if you make it public.

  LICENSE: CC BY NC SA 4.0